ietf-tools/bibxml-service/docs/topics/architecture.rst

 Github Actions workflows, which retrieve and parse bibliographic data from authoritative sources and output it formatted consistently per the Relaton data model.

-The PostgreSQL database that is part of the service does not contain critical data, losing all data would only require reindexing the above bibliographic data sources.

 .. seealso::